SilkRose/Pony/stories/matchbox-ponies/matchbox-ponies.md

 "No more school," she observed Ponyville.

-The King sat on his throne.

-Spell sizzled.
-The egg didn't hatch.

-What, lavender girl?
-She was bratty.

 "Believe!" cried Rainbow, letting Scootaloo go.

 Nightmare Moon flared in the stratosphere.

-"A phoenix, seriously?
-Time for testing."

-"Is that a blush I see?"

 "Pinkie, shut up and kiss me."